LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 3. If I just mint them to myself how do create value with them?
 4. Should I just start doing shit and figure it out, thats probably the answer

+# Pre real token creation

+I think Im going to fully test with fake artists and investors so I think im going to try and set up some stuff in my app to help out w that

+- I have a place for users to upload music
+- should I make a place for users to create music?
+- - could just be a place to record lyrics over 3 test instrumentals
+- - template online?

 ## Getting Started

 First, run the development server: